Little Caesars Founder Mike Ilitch Paid Rosa Parks’ Rent For Over A Decade

 “It will give you a sense of the kind of man Mike Ilitch was.”

 At this time, no official cause of death for Mike Ilitch has been released.
-The Little Caesars founder, who quietly paid the rent of civil rights icon Rosa Parks for over a decade, is survived by his wife Marian, seven children and 22 grandchildren.
+The Little Caesars founder, who quietly paid the rent of civil rights icon Rosa Parks for over a decade, is survived by his wife Marian, seven children, and 22 grandchildren.

 [Featured Image by Paul Sancya/AP Images]